Banata

 • .env.local is in .gitignore

-• Rate limiting is enabled (default — don't disable)
+• Rate limiting is enabled (on by default — do not disable)

 • Social OAuth flows complete successfully